SAP-samples/codejam-cap-llm/exercises/04-explore-sap-hana-cloud-vector-engine/README.md

 👉 Open a new terminal if not already open.

-👉 Create a binding for your CAP application **(replace the placeholder with a meaningful name like using your initials, e.g. KR-HDI-Service-Key)**:
+👉 Create a binding for your CAP application **(replace the placeholder of the hdi container with the container name previously set, and for the service key with a meaningful name like using your initials, e.g. KR-HDI-Service-Key)**:

 ```bash
 cds bind -2 <your-hdi-container-name>:<your-service-key-name>